 Copper + nickel + zinc = nickel silver.

-Copper is inherently antimicrobial, meaning it will rapidly kill bacteria, viruses and fungi that settle on its surface.
+Copper is inherently hygienic, meaning it is hostile to bacteria, viruses and fungi that settle on its surface.
 This property is seeing the installation of surfaces made from copper and copper alloys in hospitals and other areas where hygiene is a key concern.

 For more information, see the Copper, Pathogens and Disease resource.